-Now is not when we should lower our heads, says Sharon.
-That conveys a sense of real alienation and isolation.
+Now is not when we should lower our heads, that conveys a sense of real alienation and isolation.
 Let's keep 'em high.

 Actress Julia Roberts had the same idea, sharing with her Instagram followers on February 15 some words from US online minister Lynn Ungar.